jakobzhao/geog458/project/readme.md

 ## Requirement

 All the final projects are expected to be published online, and the codes are expected to be shared on GitHub in order to contribute to both the open-source community and academia.
-The final project must satisfy the following items:
+Also, your final project must build upon Lab 5, 6, 7.
+If your final project builds upon neither of there labs, you need to ask the instructor to permit your final project template or idea.
+In addition, the final project must satisfy the following items:

 - Host your project on github.
 By doing so, your project can be visited via a url link such as `[username].github.io/[repo_name]`.

-- In addition to the main feature of the digital-geographies (e.g. web map, smart dashboard, or geo-narrative), you should also show the project title, a short description, legend, data sources, and acknowledgment at easily found places on the web page.
+- In addition to the main feature of the digital-geographies (e.g. participatory map, smart dashboard, or geo-narrative), you should also show the project title, a short description, legend, data sources, and acknowledgment at easily found places on the web page.

 - A `readme.md` describes your project, including, but not limited to,
     - Project title